 7.0 Executive Powers

-7.1 The Executive consists of the President, Vice President, Treasurer, Secretary and Welfare Officer.
+7.1 The Executive consists of the President, Vice President, Treasurer, Secretary, Welfare Officer, Educations Officer and Publications Officer.

 7.2 All powers herein granted shall be vested in the Executive.
 The Executive may make all decisions for the Association on behalf of its members.